muggy8/improbable/have-and-havenot/rM7jQact.md

 Not willing to give up, Amanda got up immediately and tried again this time with different tactics.

-Of course, that didn't change much and ended up flying again.
+Of course, that didn't change much and she ended up flying again.

 This continued again and again for almost an hour until she finally gave up with scratches scrapes and bruises all over her body.

-Amanda looked like she

- could hardly get up.
+Amanda looked like she could hardly get up.

 Honestly, I felt bad for her but I had to do what I must.